robgonzalezpita/SENA-c_sw/ref/README.md

 * [git-lfs](https://git-lfs.github.com/)

 ## Prerequisites
 This code requires git-lfs.
-Before proceeding to the build instructions, verify that git-lfs is installed.
+Before cloning the repository, verify that git-lfs is installed, by issuing the following command.
 This only needs to be done once per user per machine.

 ```bash
 $ git lfs install